telerik/report-server-docs/knowledge-base/upload-reports-in-report-server-with-public-api.md

 ## Description
-How to upload a report in the Report Server using the public API
+How to upload a report in the Report Server using the public [API](../implementer-guide/apis/rest-api/overview).

 ## Solution
 A simple console application in **C#** demonstrating how to upload a report (_Concentric_NumericalScale_test.trdx_ that is included in the project) programmatically using the Report Server API is available in the attached [UseReportServerApi.zip file](https://www.telerik.com/docs/default-source/knowledgebasearticleattachments/reporting/usereportserverapi.zip?sfvrsn=7c04b2b5_2).